neoreddog/nf-swapi/README.md

 A basic web app that uses the **`swapi.dev`** API to get information about Star Wars characters.

-Created as a demo app to showcase the Northflank platform
+Created as a demo app to showcase the Northflank platform and develop my React skills.

 ## Usage